 After the third seasonโs finale, there is zero doubt that Industry season 4 will once again entail something of a reinvention.

-With every key character having now parted ways with Pierpoint & Co (since renamed Al-Mโiraj Pierpoint after an eleventh-hour acquisition); and a good chunk of the chessboardโs players now outside of London, the drama practically has no choice but to evolve.
+With every key character having now parted ways with Pierpoint & Co (since rebranded as Al-Mโiraj Pierpoint after an eleventh-hour acquisition), and a good chunk of the chessboardโs players now outside of London, the drama practically has no choice but to evolve.

 Letโs get into it.